 The island was to be populated by trees and grass for the public enjoyment by all.
-However, drafted less than six years after the Wright brothers' historic flight, the 1909 plan did not envision any airports for Chicago.
+However, drafted less than six years after the Wright brothers' historic flight on December 17, 1903, the 1909 plan did not envision any airports for Chicago.

 The Main Terminal Building was operated by the Chicago Department of Aviation and contained waiting areas as well as office and counter space.
 The runway at Meigs Field was nearly 3,900 by 150 feet.
 In addition, there were four public helicopter pads at the south end of the runway, near McCormick Place.
 The north end of the runway was near the Adler Planetarium.
 The airport was a familiar sight on the downtown lakefront.

 |President George W. Bush Boarding Marine One Helicopter at Meigs Field.
 (2002)|